karandevtyagi/Hate-Speech/README.md

 ## About The Project

 This is a website were a person can see sentimental analysis of a twitter user.
 All one has to to do is just enter of the person's twitter handle.
+It classifies latest 200 tweets into clean, hate and offensive.

 ### Built With